 The Jägerstätters lived in St. Radegund, a small village of 500 people in Upper Austria, near Salzburg and the German border–in the same province where Hitler was born and spent his early youth–not far from Berchtesgaden, his mountain retreat during his years as head of the German state.
 The production spent 24 days in South Tyrol, the northernmost province of Italy, then moved into Austria itself, shooting for a few days in St. Radegund itself.
 For the prison scenes, the production spent the last 14 days in Zittau and Berlin, Germany.

 Supervising art director Steve Summersgill says the locations were selected for their texture, authenticity and scope.
 “Most importantly we learned that the natural light levels were very much part of the decisionmaking process as to whether or not a certain location may or may not work,” Summersgill says.

-The film shot in churches and cathedrals, farms with real livestock, orchards, up mountains, in fields and along rural pathways.
+The film was shot in churches and cathedrals, on farms with real livestock, orchards, up mountains, in fields and along rural pathways.
 “Nature and the natural environment were part of the subtext and the locations provided us with a foundation to build up from,” says Summersgill.